 - In the Share As Table pane, on the Configuration tab, click the Configure Parameters tab .

-- Under Date Fields, click the Time zone drop-down arrow and choose the time zone in which your date values are stored.
+- Under Date Fields, click the Time zone of the data drop-down arrow and choose the time zone in which your date values are stored.

 Specifying the time zone allows date and time values to be converted correctly when users interact with the table.
 If you choose a time zone other than UTC (coordinated universal time) and you want the time zone to account for daylight saving time, check Adjust For Daylight Saving.